Andorra’s skiing nightlife isn’t one of the country’s major selling points, but here in Arinsal things are a little different.

 Skiing in the Andorran sunshine is a pleasant way to spend a day.
 It’s fair to say that you’ve earned a drink or two after all of that exercise.
 These are the best places in Arinsal to unwind après ski.

 The outdoor balcony at El Cabin Bar Restaurant combines the tranquility of a river view with a friendly, bustling atmosphere sponsored by Corona.
 Après ski is so important here that the words are right on the sign.
-The relaxed atmosphere attracts visitors of all ages, from all over the world.
+The relaxed atmosphere attracts visitors of all age groups, from all over the world.

 Arinsal’s favourite Irish bar, El Derby, is across the street from Sant Moritz.
 The authenticity is helped by having Ireland’s best-known beer on tap and a menu of British pub classics, plus a lively atmosphere.

-Polar Bear, at the top of the gondola, has an outdoor patio for when the weather cooperates and we’re able enjoy a warm, sunny afternoon.
+Polar Bar, at the top of the gondola, has an outdoor patio for when the weather cooperates and we’re able enjoy a warm, sunny afternoon.
 And opposite the bottom of the gondola, El Moli has a raucous downstairs bar and an upstairs restaurant with a globally influenced menu.

 Arinsal Bars for Entertainment